Merry we meet - Merry we meet - Merry we meet

 Throughout his writing career Gibson used many pen names, some say as many as 60, as well as Maxwell Grant, a name he devised from his friendship with two stage magicians, Max Holden of New York and U. F. Grant of Pittsfield, Massachusetts.
 Holden did a hand shadow act, while Grant did a shadow illusion.
 Among the many other names he adopted for himself were: John Abbington, Andy Adams, Ishi Black, Douglas Brown, C. B. Crowe, Felix Fairfax, Wilber Gaston, Maborushi Kineji, Gautier LeBrun, Rufus Perry and P. L. Raymond.

-They made their home in a large farmhouse in Eddyville, New York, which soon became the center of their intellectual and productive life.
+They made their home in a large farmhouse in Eddyville, New York, which soon became a centre for their intellectual and productive life.
 All the various rooms in the house contained a typewriter reserved for each type of book he was working on.
 With so many typewriters in simultaneous operation, he could work upstairs or downstairs, and shift from one subject to another.

 Gibson with third wife Litzka Raymond